Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 Leclercq, a writer, is looking at Lautrec with a raised eyebrow, tilted head and a hint of a smile.
 He is intrigued and engaged.
 That intelligent curiosity was recognised and captured by Toulouse-Lautrec’s quick eye and incisive, rapid, brush strokes.

-Lautrec always picked up on the telling details.
+Lautrec always picked up on telling details.

 Points 16, 17 & 18: Berthe Weill’s gallery, another Degas apartment and le Chat Noir

-Point 16 Berthe Weill’s gallery
+Point 16 Berthe Weill’s gallery, 25 Rue Victor Massé

-This was also the site of Berthe Weill’s gallery.
+This was the site of Berthe Weill’s gallery.
 Berthe Weill was the first gallery owner to specialise in modern art in Paris.

 She was exceptional; she was a woman gallery owner in what was then very much a male dominated milieu.